Cookies on the Gambling Commission website

 The aims of the GSGB are to:

-• collect data on a wide range of gambling behaviours, including participation and the impact of gambling (both positive and negative) from 20,000 individuals aged 18 years and over annually
+• collect data on a wide range of gambling behaviours, including participation and the consequences of gambling from 20,000 individuals aged 18 years and over annually

-• provide a rolling programme of data collection to give the Gambling Commission (the Commission) the ability to gain timely insights and respond to emerging trends
+• provide a rolling programme of data collection to give the Gambling Commission the ability to gain timely insights and respond to emerging trends

-• produce and publish gambling participation and prevalence statistics as official statistics, in accordance with the standards set out by the Government Statistical Service in the Code of Practice for Statistics (opens in new tab).
+• produce and publish gambling participation and prevalence statistics as official statistics, in accordance with the standards set out by the Office for Statistics Regulation in the Code of Practice for Statistics (opens in new tab).

 Survey design

 The GSGB uses what is known as a push-to-web approach, in which people are first encouraged to take part online, completing a web questionnaire.
 Those who do not initially take part online are subsequently offered an alternative means of participation.
-In the GSGB this alternative was a paper questionnaire, sent by post.
-By offering an alternative, the survey can include people who are not online or who do not feel willing or able to go online to take part.
-This helps improve the representativeness of the survey.
+In the GSGB this alternative is a paper questionnaire, sent by post.
+Both data collection modes provide privacy for respondents to answer questions honestly, and by offering an alternative, the survey can include people who are not online or who do not feel willing or able to go online to take part.
+This helps improve the accuracy and representativeness of the survey.
 Moreover, some gambling behaviours, notably the propensity to gamble online, are correlated with the probability to take part in online surveys, which can bias results1.
+The importance of offering the alternative paper questionnaire was highlighted within the pilot report with 43 percent completing the survey by this mode and those completing the paper questionnaire being more likely to be of an older age and a lottery only player.

 Inviting people to take part in the GSGB involved randomly selecting addresses within Great Britain, known as random probability sampling.
 This approach is discussed further in the next section.